browserengineering/book/book/http.md

 -   The 100s are informational messages
 -   The 200s mean you were successful
--   The 300s mean you need to do a follow-up action (usually to follow a redirect)
+-   The 300s request follow-up action (usually to follow a redirect)
 -   The 400s mean you sent a bad request
 -   The 500s mean the server handled the request badly

-Note the genius of having two sets of error codes (400s and 500s): which one you get tells you who the server thinks is at fault (the server or the browser).
-You can find a full list of the different codes [on Wikipedia](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).
+Note the genius of having two sets of error codes (400s and 500s), which tells you who is at fault, the server or the browser.^[More precisely, who the server thinks is at faul.t] You can find a full list of the different codes [on Wikipedia](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).

 After the `200 OK` line, the server sends its own headers.
-When I did this, I got these headers (but yours may differ):
+When I did this, I got these headers (but yours will differ):

 ``` {.example}
 Cache-Control: max-age=604800